danielredondo/Gender_academic_study/README.md

-# Letter: Trends in Gender of Authors Among Major Medical Journals in the Field of Oncology
+# Trends in Gender of Authors Among Major Medical Journals in the Field of Oncology

 **Authors**